 Very true.
 As noted before, networking with consultants can significantly help your chances, especially if you’re a borderline candidate.
 In addition, producing a high-quality consulting cover letter and resume will also help, because in these internal meetings those are the only 2 pieces of paper they’re reviewing

-1. This is extremely difficult given the current economic conditions.
+- This is traditionally a difficult route, but a more viable one given the current economic conditions.
 In short, they will mainly rely on the supply of undergrads and post-MBA applicants from the traditional recruitment programs.

 We wouldn’t be too worried.
-While most firms have reduced hiring, companies are always looking for talent.
+Companies are always looking for talent, especially these days.
 You will need to work harder, however.

 Depending on your level of experience, the focus shifts progressively to your work experience.
 Focus on the skills you’ve developed and your accomplishments